kjlowe/energy-project/README.md

 # Next Steps

+From create records
+            # now I need to figure out how to get this to transmit over the REST API for 2 use cases
+            # 1. so that I can see the reponse on REST.
+            # 2. so that the JSON can be put into a typescript structure that is easily used.
+            # Also, want to figrue out why billing_pb2 does not work with intellisense.

 - I have a proof of concept of using proto to define a python data structure and load information into a DB.

 - NOW: start defining the billing data structures in proto.